Bryan Reynolds Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.04 team ERA that ranks 11th among all MLB pitching staffs.
+- The Cubs' 3.98 team ERA ranks 11th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender 72 home runs (one per game), the fourth-fewest in baseball.
+- Cubs pitchers combine to give up the second-fewest home runs in baseball (72 total, one per game).

+- Hendricks (2-2 with a 3.18 ERA and 16 strikeouts in 28 1/3 innings pitched) makes the start for the Cubs, his sixth of the season.

-- The right-hander's most recent time out came on Friday against the Pittsburgh Pirates, when he tossed six innings, surrendering two earned runs while allowing four hits.
+- The righty's last time out came on Friday against the Baltimore Orioles, when he went five innings, surrendering two earned runs while allowing five hits.

+- The 33-year-old has amassed an ERA of 3.18, with 5.1 strikeouts per nine innings, in five games this season.
+Opponents have a .226 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.